When Should Family Visit Newborn Baby?

 Introverts usually regroup and recharge by spending time alone, often in the privacy of their own homes.
 And there truly is a need to regroup and recharge after months of being pregnant and delivery.
 Not to mention adjusting to life with a newborn.

 Extroverts on the other hand, thrive off of the energy of others, and may enjoy having lots of people around to talk to as a way to process the transition into parenthood.
+A newborn visit usually feels energizing for these individuals.

-• Am I comfortable with extended friends and family bearing witness to any of my physical challenges during recovery?
+• Am I comfortable with friends and family bearing witness to any of my physical challenges during recovery?

 • Will hosting distract from newborn bonding time?

-Those initial days with a newborn are such an important time for parents and siblings to bond with their new family member.
+Those initial days with a newborn are such an important time for parents and siblings to bond with their newest family member.
 We can set the tone for a slow and quiet love to settle in, without the pressures of hosting.

 new parent bonding with newborn baby